eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 Now, there's one thing to take note of here.
 At this point, the notion that type functions are types is a purely formal statement.
-An axiom that defines what kinds types I can write down and expect the typechecker of my programming language to be able to reason about.
+An axiom that defines what kinds of types I can write down and expect the typechecker of my programming language to be able to reason about.
 I have not&mdash;yet&mdash;said that there are any actual _values_